-In order to measure the financial status of companies with Wood Products RLF loans reporting to the MDOC while addressing the issue of a changing loan portfolio, each company's financial figures are compared to those from the previous year and then averaged across all companies.
-Of the companies that reported financial figures for the prior period (11 companies), 6 (54.5 percent) realized an increase in average quarterly sales during 2013 compared to their sales in 2012 with an average growth across all companies in quarterly sales of 1.8 percent.
+To measure the financial status of companies with Wood Products RLF loans reporting to the MDOC while addressing the issue of a changing loan portfolio, each company's financial figures are compared to those from the previous year and then averaged across all companies.

+Eleven of the 12 companies reported financial figures for the prior period (calendar year 2012).
+Eureka Pellet Mills, Inc. wasn't obligated to report 2012 financials to MDOC due to the timing of their loan.
+Of the 11 companies that reported financial figures for the prior period, six (54.5 percent) realized an increase in average quarterly sales during 2013 compared to their sales in 2012 with an average growth across all companies in quarterly sales of 1.8 percent.
 Eight companies (72.7 percent) had better quarterly sales than during the year in which they received their first Wood Products RLF loan with an average growth of 87.4 percent over the respective year.

-Of the 12 reporting companies, 50.0 percent (6 companies) were profitable; across all companies, on average they were operating at an average profit of \$114,052 per quarter during the period.
-Six of the eleven companies that reported figures for the prior period (54.5 percent) had better average quarterly profits/losses than they did in 2012 and nine (81.8 percent) had better profits/losses than they did during the year in which they received their first Wood Products RLF loan.
+Of the 12 reporting companies, 50.0 percent (six companies) were profitable; across all companies, on average they were operating at an average profit of \$114,052 per quarter during the period.
+Six of the 11 companies that reported figures for the prior period (54.5 percent) had better average quarterly profits/losses than they did in 2012 and nine (81.8 percent) had better profits/losses than they did during the year in which they received their first Wood Products RLF loan.